-As scheme members we believe it is a fundamentally harmful industry which should never be a "for profit" industry, it is morally unacceptable and it is environmentally unsustainable to be invested in the arms trade.
+As scheme members we believe the arms trade is a fundamentally and inevitably harmful industry, which should never be a "for profit" industry.
+We believe trying to profit from the trade is inconsistent with normal human standards of decency.

 We look forward to your response outlining what steps you will take to fairly establish the feeling about this among the membership.